 - If you hire someone to install a bed, all required elements must be installed as part of that bed build.
-You cannot "do it yourself" unless it is prior to that vehicle being returned to you. - Your bed builder, RV manufacturer, etc., cannot give you parts, such as reflectors, to install yourself, if the omission of those parts would leave the vehicle without required elements. - If there is an omission on the part of your bed builder, RV manufacturer, etc., it is their responsibility to correct.
-However, it is your responsibility to demand the correction.
+You cannot "do it yourself" unless it is prior to that vehicle being returned to you. - Your bed builder, RV manufacturer, etc., cannot give you parts, such as reflectors, to install yourself, if the omission of those parts would leave the vehicle without required elements. - If there is an omission on the part of your bed builder, RV manufacturer, etc., it is their responsibility to correct. - Most states have a "catch-all" provision that requires the vehicle to meet federal safety standards.